websta911/pictureLibrary/README.md

 There are a few symlinks involved which need to be present to be able to start it.
 - photob: points to the location where the background and the logo folder are located
+- Pictures: points to the container which holds the %Y-%m-$d folders the photobooth saves its pictures.
 - _logo: the chosen logo in the logo folder
 - _bg: the chosen background in the background folder.